 The Principles are at the heart of our Oversight Framework and set out the fundamental responsibilities expected of all managing agents.
-The Principles provide a clear and consistent articulation of the outcomes expected and also recognise that different syndicates and managing agents will deliver against the Principles in many different ways.
+The Principles provide a clear and consistent articulation of the outcomes expected by all Lloyd's syndicates and managing agents, and also recognise that different syndicates and managing agents will deliver against the Principles in many different ways.

-The suite of 13 Principles is supported by guidance in the form of a Maturity Matrix.
+The suite of 13 Principles are supported by guidance in the form of a Maturity Matrix.